Sky or Virgin Media for TV

 Virgin Media customers need to take at least the Bigger Bundle to get Sky's entertainment channels, as well as additional documentary channels like National Geographic and Discovery.

-Virgin's bundles can offer good value for money however, especially from the Bigger Bundle and up as these include TNT Sports in HD and 4K, and the Mega Volt bundle includes nearly everything you could want in a TV plan.
+Virgin's bundles can offer good value for money however, especially from the Bigger Bundle and up, and the Mega Volt Bundle includes nearly everything you could want in a TV plan.

 Sports

 Both Sky and Virgin Media include some sports content as standard.
-Virgin Media offers some dedicated pre-made sports bundles alongside Mega Volt, and Sky allows customers to add Sky Sports or TNT Sports packs.
+Virgin Media offers some dedicated pre-made sports bundles as well as the Mega Volt Bundle and various sports add-ons, and Sky allows customers to add Sky Sports or TNT Sports packs.

 Here's how their sports content looks side-by-side: